jeremyadamsfisher/shakespeare_transformer/journal.md

 Trying one cycle.

-Adding a learning rate reporter so I can keep track of that .
+Adding a learning rate reporter so I can keep track of that.

 ### v0.0.16